pizza-777/sol2uml/README.md

   fileFolderAddress        file name, base folder or contract address

 Options:
-  -c, --contract <name>    Contract name in local Solidity files.
+  -c, --contract <name>           Contract name in the local Solidity files.
 Not needed when using an address as the first argument as the contract name can be derived from Etherscan.
+  -cf, --contractFile <filename>  Filename the contract is located in.
+This can include the relative path to the desired file.
   -d, --data                      Gets the values in the storage slots from an Ethereum node. (default: false) -s, --storage <address>         The address of the contract with the storage values.
 This will be different from the contract with the code if a proxy contract is used.
 This is not needed if `fileFolderAddress` is an address and the contract is not proxied.
   -u, --url <url>                 URL of the Ethereum node to get storage values if the `data` option is used. (default: "http://localhost:8545", env: NODE_URL)
   -bn, --block <number>           Block number to get the contract storage values from. (default: "latest") -h, --help                      display help for command
 ```

 ### Flatten usage